boschglobal/dse.standards/modelica/fmi-ls-bus-topology/README.md

 | ---------- | ----------- |
 | `dse.standards.fmi-ls-bus-topology.bus_id`     | Indicate the Bus Identifier that this FMI String or Binary Variable represents.
 | `dse.standards.fmi-ls-bus-topology.node_id`    | Indicate the Node Identifier assigned to this FMU for the Bus represented by this FMI String or Binary Variable.
-| `dse.standards.fmi-ls-bus-topology.node_count` | (optional) The number of Nodes which are configured for the Bus represented by this FMI String or Binary Variable.

 ### 3.2 Examples